sagemath/sagewiki_to_gh-2022-10-10/prep/2010/sessions.md

 = Session Schedule: MAA PREP Workshop =

 Each day is a total of four hours online, broken into two 2-hour sessions.
-Please get setup in Elluminate a few minutes before the start time.
+Please get set up in Elluminate a few minutes before the start time, paying special attention to the [[prep/2010/TeleConference|guidelines]] (especially about your session name and headphones).
 We will post links to recordings of each session to the course email list shortly after the conclusion of the session.

   * Session I:  8-10 Pacific, 11-1 Eastern
   * Session II:  Noon-2 Pacific, 3-5 Eastern